 ‘My Way’ by Frank Sinatra

-– ‘I bit off more than I could chew’ meaning to try to do more than you are able to.
+– ‘I bit off more than I could chew’ meaning to try to do more than you can comfortably handle.